Siemens-Healthineers/ETWAnalyzer/ETWAnalyzer/Documentation/DumpCPUExtended.md

 Extracted: 1 files in 00 00:04:37, Failed Files 0
 ```
 After extraction you can go to the Extract folder or you can define a variable ```set f=-fd C:\Users\kraualaz\AppData\Local\Temp\Extract\FirstLight.json```
 which is expanded in your shell so you have a short command line.
 You can combine as many ```-fd``` clauses as you like.
-It can be folder of extracted files, or you
+It can be a folder of extracted files, or you
 filter by substrings like ```-fd C:\...\*fast*.json -fd c:\....\*slow*.json```.

 ## Dumping Extended Data